ronancpl/HeavenMS/docs/feature_list.md

 * HPQ/KPQ/LPQ/LMPQ/OPQ/EllinPQ/PiratePQ/MagatiaPQ/HorntailPQ/AmoriaPQ/TreasurePQ.
 * CWKPQ as Expedition-based event.
 * Expeditions: Scarga/Horntail/Showa/Balrog/Zakum/Pinkbean.
-* GuildPQ 100% + Guild queue with multi-lobby systems available.
+* GuildPQ + Guild queue with multi-lobby systems available.
 * Brand-new PQs: BossRushPQ, CafePQ.
 * Mu Lung Dojo.
 * Capt.
 Latanica remade as an event (parties can now fight the boss).

 Skills:

+* Some skills behaving oddly have been patched, such as Venomous Star/Stab and Mystic Doors.
 * Maker skill features properly developed.
-* Server is using heurisitics to calculate fee costs for the Maker (errors sums up to 8k mesos, reagent errors stacks up comformant with it's level).
+* Server is using heuristics to calculate fee costs for the Maker (errors sums up to 8k mesos, reagent errors stacks up comformant with it's level).
 * New skill: Chair Mastery (max lv 1) - Players having this passive skill can gain a significant boost of HP/MP recovery when sitting on a field/map chair.

 Quests:

 * Doll house quest functional.
 * Quests can now reward properly items when matching a reward item with the player's job.
+* Quest rewards according to jobs works properly.
+* Reward selection and randomed reward works properly.
 * Loads of quests have been patched.
-* Quest rewards according to jobs works properly.
+* Lots of job questlines (rewarding skills) have been patched/implemented.
 * Enchanced rewarding system: checks for stacking opportunities on the inventory before checking for new slots.
 * Complete overhaul on the 3rd job quiz (explorers), with all 40-question pool now made available.